shaanpakala/STC_AutoML/README.md

-# Sparse Tensor Completion for Automated Machine Learning
+# Sparse Tensor Completion for AutoML

 'notebooks' contains the code for tensor generation as well as the code for the experiments performed.